relikd/stringslator/README.md

 5 results.
 ```

 Notice here, we used `%` to match an arbitrary suffix.
 Use `_` for a single character wildcard.
 SQLite like matching rules apply. (see Notes below for language specific search).
+This view can get quite loaded, you can pipe the result into `less -S`.

 After we found a translation we want, lets export the translations for all available languages.
 For that, we use the first column id and the title-key value inside `('...')`.